KevinWMatthews/cxx-concurrency/docs/index.md

 ### Language Support

 C++'s support for concurrency has evolved over time.
-The language largely predates multi-threaded system, so older language specs have no built-in support.
+The language largely predates multi-threaded systems, so older language specs have no built-in support.
 Most concurrency support was added in C++11.
 C++14 and C++17 refine these features.

 A timeline is roughly: